-We are also required to perform impairment tests annually or more frequently if events or circumstances indicate that the value of its nonamortizing intangible assets might be impaired.
-Our nonamortizing intangible assets as of January 30, 2016 and January 31, 2015 consisted of a tradename.
+We are also required to perform impairment tests annually or more frequently if events or circumstances indicate that the value of our nonamortizing intangible assets might be impaired.
+Our nonamortizing intangible assets as of January 28, 2017 and January 30, 2016 consisted of a tradename.
 Entities have an option to perform a qualitative assessment to determine whether further impairment testing of nonamortizing intangible assets is necessary.
 Specifically, an entity has the option to first assess qualitative factors to determine whether it is necessary to perform a quantitative test.
 We perform the quantitative impairment test using the discounted cash flow method based on management's projections to determine the fair value of the asset.
 The carrying amount of the asset is then compared to the fair value.
 If the carrying amount is greater than fair value, an impairment loss is recorded for the amount that fair value is less than the carrying amount.
-If an entity believes, as a result of its qualitative assessment, that it is more-likely than-not that the fair value is less than its carrying amount, the quantitative impairment test is required.
+If an entity believes, as a result of its qualitative assessment, that it is more likely than not that the fair value is less than its carrying amount, the quantitative impairment test is required.
 Otherwise, no further testing is required.
-For the fiscal years ended January 30, 2016 and January 31, 2015, we completed a qualitative impairment test.
-For the fiscal year ended February 1, 2014, we completed a quantitative test.
+For fiscal years 2016, 2015 and 2014, we completed a qualitative impairment test.
 Based upon the procedures described above, no impairment of the tradename existed.